rmiyashiro/CandyCaneId/README.md

 - What's the point of the Hue Offset settings?
     - I don't know, I just threw them in there because they look fun.
 I suppose if there was one ObjectId in particular that was your favorite, you could shift the sliders so that that specific ObjectId has the colorization you want (e.g. all red).
-But you could you could only do that with that one ObjectId.
+But you could only do that for that one ObjectId.

 ## 💡 Inspirations